cmives/Ca_selectivity_mechanism_of_TRPV_channels/README.md

-# Ca2+-_selectivity_mechanism_of_TRPV_channels
+# A cooperative knock-on mechanism underpins Ca<sup>2+</sup>-selective cation permeation in TRPV channels

-Molecular dynamics input files and analysis script for Ives, Thomson and Zachariae, 2021.
+This repository contains the molecular dynamics input files, and analysis scripts developed and associated with the publication Ives, Thomson and Zachariae, 2021.

+> _The associated inputs and analysis scripts will be added shortly.
+In the meantime, files can be requested from uzachariae@dundee.ac.uk_